kormixensnik34/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable asset to your team or organization but also help you stay ahead of the competition.

 To stay current, make it a habit to read blogs, follow industry leaders, and attend conferences and workshops.
 Additionally, consider attending coding boot camps or online courses to gain new skills and knowledge.
 By investing in your professional development, you' ll be better equipped to handle any challenge that comes your way.

+# 2024-03-05
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and maintainability are key to long-term success in software development."

+In more detail, this quote emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+It's better to ensure the code works correctly and is structured well initially, then address performance bottlenecks based on data from profiling tools rather than speculative assumptions.